visualex/cssgen/README.md

-css generator
+cssgen
 ====================

-Tired of writing CSS or SASS?
+## cssgen is a css generator from existing markup

-Generate clean CSS markup for your App based on the HTML markup.
+This tool is built with the idea of not having to write CSS selectors.